RanabirChakraborty/Kali/README.md

 ### How to play with it -

+Update the below in `vars.yml` file
-* Update the `vars.yml` file with your Jira personal token access and also change the email recipient.
+* Update your Jira personal token access.
 * Update the Jira query you want to run.
+* Update email host, port and address.

 Now you are good to go.
 Run the `email.yml` playbook, and you'll get an email just like a magic.